carvel-dev/carvel/site/content/blog/cue-and-carvel.md

 // ...snip...
 ```

 Now that we can build basic configuration, let's see how to use it with something like kubectl or [Carvel's kapp](/kapp).
 Neither kubectl nor kapp will look inside top level keys like `service` and `deployment` which contain Kubernetes resources, yet somehow we need to let tools know what to deploy.
-Fortunately we can use somewhat "rare" Kubernetes resource `List` to combine multiple resources into one:
+Fortunately we can use the Kubernetes resource `List` to combine multiple resources into one:

 `resources.cue`:
 ```